-Findings affecting the audit report Implementation progress Status Non-compliance to SCM regulations Bids are evaluated and adjudicated in terms of the MFMA, SCM policy and regulations.
-The irregular expenditure register updated and submitted to Council.
-Fruitless expenditure The Municipality pays the Eskom account in portions to avoid interest charges due to financial constraints.
-In progress
+Findings affecting the audit report Implementation progress Status Non-compliance to SCM regulations Bids are evaluated and adjudicated in terms of In the MFMA, SCM policy and regulations. progress The irregular expenditure register updated and submitted to Council.
+Fruitless expenditure The Municipality pays the Eskom account in In portions to avoid interest charges due to financial progress constraints.

-2.8 Progress on implementation of Audit Findings
+4.8 Progress on implementation of Audit Findings